xinqian-mit/API_Phonons/Readme.md

 #### quippy pakage
 It is recommended to compile using gcc and python 3.8 for the quippy packages.
-Seem intel compilers would generate segmentation fault for quippy, when call quippy.potential.Potential objects' calculate function.
+Certain versions of intel compilers would generate segmentation fault for quippy, when call quippy.potential.Potential objects' calculate function.

 #### phonopy and plot bandstructures